Dan Collison

 • Logistics

-I increased the speed and quality of Cazoo's internal logistics operations - by designing a business-to-employee platform for their national vehicle import, storage, and export operations.
+I increased the speed of Cazoo's logistics operations by designing a business-to-employee platform to facilitate its national vehicle import, storage, and export operations.

 View case study